-Alessandra Romolo is Assistant professor in Ocean Engineering at UNIRC.
+Alessandra Romolo is Associate professor in Ocean Engineering at UNIRC.
 In the 2014, She attained the National Scientific Qualification as Associate Professor in Italian University in the sector Hydraulics, Hydrology, Hydraulic and Marine Constructions.
 She obtained the Ph.D. degree in Maritime Engineering at UNIRC.
 Her research activities are involved in the analysis of coastal structures for protection purposes (for instance caisson breakwaters) and in the development of novel coastal structures hosting devices for wave energy harvesting and the electricity production (the ReWEC3 device).
 She has gained expertise in the fields of wave mechanics, short-term and long-term statistics also in the space-time domain, coastal processes and reliability of marine structures.
 She developed novel methodologies in the analysis of the wave phenomena (non-linear mechanics for both homogeneous and inhomogeneous wave fields; wave extremes in the space-time domain) and of the wave climate.

 She is author of more than 70 papers in ISI International Journals and conference proceedings.
 In Scopus she has 39 publications, with H-index 8 and 146 citations.